Sorry, you need to enable JavaScript to visit this website.

 The Doctor of Philosophy program in linguistics and applied linguistics provides a deep dive into the scientific study of language and its transformative role in human society.
 Students may study formal or applied linguistics, or a combination of both, to develop expertise in the subfields that match their research interests.

 The curriculum is designed for flexibility, offering focused training in key areas such as syntax, semantics, phonetics, phonology, pragmatics, discourse analysis and sociolinguistics.
 Students can also explore specialized topics, including Indigenous American linguistics, language documentation, second-language acquisition, TESOL, global Englishes and computer-assisted language learning.
-With a focus on both theory and application, the program prepares graduates for impactful careers across a variety of sectors.
+With a focus on theory and application, the program prepares students for impactful careers across a variety of sectors.

 Degree Requirements